lrusso/BlindCommunicator/README.md

 - Slide up and down to browse the menus
 - Slide right to select an option

-How can i type a message?
-You have four ways available:
+How to type a message?
+There are four ways available:
 - Use your device keyboard
 - Use the voice recognition system with up to 10 possible interpretations to select from (may require Internet).
 - Use the touchscreen and slide up and down through characters and symbols and slide right to input the selected character.